knative/community/REPOSITORY-GUIDELINES.md

 It is beneficial for Knative working groups to be able to own code outside the core `knative` organization, which is kept intentionally small and has a high bar for entry.
-The `knative-sandbox` GitHub organization was created for this purpose.
-Repositories in `knative-sandbox` are intended to give working groups more latitude to experiment with new ideas and to self-organize and manage contributions which may be important to the project but which do not need the level of governance of the core project.
+The `knative-extensions` GitHub organization was created for this purpose.
+Repositories in `knative-extensions` are intended to give working groups more latitude to experiment with new ideas and to self-organize and manage contributions which may be important to the project but which do not need the level of governance of the core project.

-Note that `knative-sandbox` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the sandbox will remain there for the entire duration. `knative-sandbox` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
+Note that `knative-extensions` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the sandbox will remain there for the entire duration. `knative-extensions` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
 In the event that a working group wants a project in sandbox to be considered for